RFK: 50 Years Later

 No one can say what might have happened had RFK lived.
 But his death marked a distinctive end to the hope and optimism that launched the decade.
 Many believed that the most visionary and compassionate leaders the nation could produce had all been killed by the end of 1968 – JFK (1963), Malcolm X (1965), Martin Luther King Jr. (1968), RFK (1968) – and gave up on political engagement altogether.

 hat can Bobby Kennedy mean today?
-In one way, his transformations and paradoxes stand as a challenge to our overwrought culture of authenticity.
+In one way, his transformations and paradoxes stand as a challenge to an overwrought culture of authenticity.
 His example reminds us that we neither have to deny our past nor be held hostage by it; that the capacity for reckoning and growth is a higher virtue than the pretense of purity.
 “I’m very devoted to the idea of transformation,” Susan Sontag once said.
 “It’s the most American thing about me… and it’s what I love most about America.”

 On a deeper level, Bobby Kennedy is not an end but an entry point into to a progressive tradition eclipsed in the memory of most Americans.
 His language offers a window into a moral vocabulary and constellation of commitments that have atrophied since the nineteen-sixties, and exploring it is compelling not to satisfy nostalgia but to take up the mantle of its future expansion.
 Kennedy existed in a political universe whose center of gravity was still the New Deal and the Progressive movement born at the turn of the twentieth-century.
 Today we exist somewhere at the opposite pole of that world, where market-tested values know only taxpayers and not citizens, self-enrichment and not community, profit and not politics.
 If there is hope for a renewed progressive movement, it lies in part in recovering a protest vernacular within our own history, one founded on the substantive tenets of economic fairness, an end to military adventurism, and an ethic of communitarian responsibility.
 Speaking in these terms now would not only be to counter the hollow status quo and the theater of the absurd that currently dominates national life.
 It would also be to summon a massive shift in the political imagination of American citizens, one in which the basic promises and participatory spirit of the New Deal re-enter the stage of political possibility.

 If an older generation left progressive politics after 1968, recent months have revealed a new generation ready to pick up the pieces.
 Reading RFK’s speeches in college – “that was my jam,” said Alexandria Ocasio-Cortez to the New Yorker, naming him as a hero.
 Her upset win has inspired progressives across the country and her sincerity is a refreshing antidote to millennial ironists and spectating cynics.
 Hearing an RFK speech today, ordinary wisdom might remark: no one talks like that anymore.
 What if they did?
-Bobby’s words sound in the hearts of those who knew him with sorrow; rightly so.
+Bobby’s words sound in the hearts of those who knew him with sorrow.
 We the young hear a distant and future harmony.

 Recapturing America’s Moral Vision